xiix0/scam/README.md

-All things that are, are with more spirit chased than enjoyed.
+How apt the poor are to be proud.
-		-- Shakespeare, "Merchant of Venice"
+		-- William Shakespeare, "Twelfth-Night"